klebgenomics/Kaptive/docs/serotyping/method.md

 ### 1. Determining Gene States
 Before any phenotype rules can be evaluated, Kaptive must assess the "health" of every gene found in the locus.

-Each gene is translated into its corresponding amino acid sequence and aligned to the database reference.
-Based on this alignment, it is assigned a **Gene State**:
+Each gene is translated into its corresponding amino acid sequence (truncating at the first stop codon to prevent downstream frameshifts from skewing the identity score) and aligned to the database reference.
+Based on this alignment and coverage, it is assigned a **Gene State**:

 * **NORMAL**: The gene is fully intact and its sequence identity exceeds the database's minimum identity threshold.
 * **PARTIAL**: The gene was cut off by the edge of a fragmented assembly contig.
 Because we cannot know if the missing portion is intact, we assume it is functional for the sake of caution.
-* **TRUNCATED**: The gene contains a premature stop codon, frameshift, or massive internal deletion, indicating it is definitively broken.
+* **TRUNCATED**: The gene's translated protein sequence covers less than 90% of the expected reference protein length, indicating a premature stop codon, frameshift, or massive internal deletion.
 * **NOVEL**: The gene is fully present, but its sequence identity falls below the database threshold, suggesting it may be a novel variant with potentially different function.
+Spurious homologous genes found *outside* the locus boundaries that fall below this identity threshold are completely ignored.

 ### 2. Defining "Active" Gene Clusters
 In Kaptive's logic, a gene cluster (a group of homologous genes) is considered **Active** in the genome only if a corresponding gene is found in a `NORMAL` or `PARTIAL` state.